eduarbo/dotfiles/README.md

   - `git` - nice aliases and zsh plugins
   - `tmux` - window manager within the terminal + nice plugins
   - `zsh` - my shell of choice, fast, powerful and with a nice prompt
+  - `kitty` - A purr-fectly powerful and feature-rich terminal

 - `dev/` - Relevant to software development & programming in general
   - `lua` - manage lua environments with luaenv